mainmatter/playbook/development-process/README.md

 the elements and components of the design system.
 In most cases, elements and components defined in the design system will even have direct counterparts in the application's source code.
-That way, designers do not have to maintain designs for every individual page of the application.
-They only need to ensure the design system provides the rules and elements to build all of the application's pages.
+That way, designers do not have to maintain designs for every individual page or screen of an application.
+They only need to ensure the design system provides the rules and elements to compose all of the application's UI.

 #### Deliverables

-Ideally no dedicated design deliverables should be necessary and engineers should work with the design source files directly and extract what they need.
+Ideally no dedicated design deliverables should be necessary and engineers should work with the design source files directly and extract the information and assets they need from those.
 Therefore, the design sources files should be managed in a way that makes extraction of assets and necessary artwork easy for the engineers and designers who will use them.
 This should include preparing and marking elements for export, including proper offsets and intended appropriate file formats to reduce the necessity for producing any special deliverables beyond the files themselves.

 If any particular deliverables are required that the engineers can not extract from the design source files directly, those deliverables should be attached to